Praveenkumar76/SkyLink/README.md

 - Users can see their and other followers and the following list
 - Users can see all users and the trending list
 - Realtime update likes, retweets, and user profile
-- Realtime trending data from Twitter API
+- Realtime trending data and search functionality
 - User can edit their profile
 - Responsive design for mobile, tablet, and desktop
 - Users can customize the site color scheme and color background